CCypri3n/YoutubeRedirect/README.md

 ## TODO

 - Add option to auto-redirect (AJAX is causing issues).
-- Implement tab history preservation during switches.
+- Change Contextmenu for opening in new tab to arrow select (New tab and current tab)

 ## Errors